On the Visibility of Alternating +Achiral Knots: Minimal projection of an achiral alternating arborescent knot

-Whatever $K$ is $+$ or $-$achiral, its signature $\sigma(K)$ is $0$ and the equations (4.2) and (4.3) imply that $h(K)$ is even.
-As $K$ is an achiral alternating knot, its crossing number $c(K)$ is even.
-Hence from (4.3), we can deduce that the number of Seifert circles is odd. \end{proof}
+Whatever the sign of the achirality of $K$, the signature $\sigma(K)$ is $0$.
+So (2) and (3) imply that $h(K)$ is even.
+Since $K$ is an achiral alternating knot, the crossing number $c(K)$ is even.
+So from (1), we can deduce that the number of Seifert circles $c(K)$ is odd. \end{proof}

+In the following, we denote by $\widehat{\rm F}$ the mirror image of $\rm F$ (obtained from $\rm F$ by changing all its crossings).

+Neglecting orientations, every minimal projection of $K$ is isomorphic by Key Theorem 3.1 to a projection $\Pi$ which is among the eight possible configurations shown in Fig. 4; the fact that $\rm F$ and $\widetilde{\rm F}$ are exchanged by the achirality isomorphism implies that keeping the right-hand sided tangle $\rm F$ fixed, a priori $\widetilde{\rm F}$ can have eight possible configurations of $\widehat{\rm F}$ as shown in Fig. 4.